 Tracey Williams has over 15 years of accounting and finance experience.
-Until recently, Tracey has been the Principal Tax Analyst for Sempra Energy.
+Until recently, Tracey was the Principal Tax Analyst for Sempra Energy.
 Prior to joining Sempra Energy she was the Chief Operating Officer of a local fitness chain in San Diego.
 Tracey received her Bachelors in Accounting from San Diego State University and is currently pursuing her CPA license.
-Tracey’s other affiliations include: LEAD San Diego Graduating class of 2009, actively participating in the Big Brother Big Sister program, Sempra recruiting, and Junior Achievement.
+Tracey’s other affiliations include: LEAD San Diego Graduating class of 2009, actively participating in the Big Brother Big Sister program, Sempra recruiting and Junior Achievement.

 1st Vice President

 Mr. Benson serves as 1st Vice President on the Urban Corps of San Diego Board of Directors, the LEAD San Diego Alumni Council, and has been a member of other boards such as the Community Resource Center and the Carlsbad Library Board of Trustees.
 He is a graduate of the City of Carlsbad Citizens’ Academy and the LEAD San Diego Program where he was awarded the LEAD San Diego Herbert G. Klein Visionary Award for making significant leadership contributions to the San Diego community.
 He served in Bolivia as a Peace Corps Volunteer and as a member of the Butler University Board of Directors.
 Mr. Benson was also selected as a “Power to Be” in the December 2008 issue of San Diego Magazine.

 Mr. Benson earned Bachelor’s degrees in International Studies and Political Science from Butler University in Indianapolis, Indiana.
 He also holds a Master of Arts in Latin American Studies from the University of California, San Diego and a Doctor of Education in Organizational Leadership from Pepperdine University